 Peter Marino Collection Brings World Class Artwork to Southampton Arts Center

-Contemporary Art Exhibition this Summer at SAC will Include Works by Warhol, Mapplethorpe, Hirst, Keifer and Others
+Contemporary Art Exhibition this Summer at SAC will Include Works by Warhol, Mapplethorpe, Hirst, Kiefer, Baselitz, and Others.

-In 1978 architect Peter Marino acquired an artwork from his friend Andy Warhol.
-Since, The Peter Marino Collection has grown to thousands of paintings and mixed media pieces representing some of the most notable artists of the late 20th and early 21st centuries, a select number of which will be presented with Southampton Arts Center this summer.
+In 1978 architect Peter Marino acquired an artwork from Andy Warhol.
+Since, The Peter Marino Collection has grown to hundreds of paintings and mixed media pieces representing some of the most notable artists of the late 20th and early 21st centuries, a select number of which will be presented with Southampton Arts Center this summer.

 A longtime resident of Southampton, Peter Marino’s architectural work includes award-winning residential, retail, cultural, and hospitality projects worldwide.
 Well known for integrating art within his designs, Marino has commissioned more than 300 site-specific works.
 COUNTERPOINT continues Marino’s cross disciplinary practice, revealing influences that have shaped the architect’s career and life-long connection to art.